giusepperaso/structura.js/README.md

 ## LIMITATIONS

 - The order of elements into a set is not guaranteed to remain equal if you modify some of its elements.
 This is because if you manipulate an element of a set, the element is deleted and then readded.

+- Let's say we have a draft A, which contains B. Then we create a new object C. We make C a child of A, and we also make B a child of C. In this case, the resulting object will keep a reference to the proxy.This unfortunately must be resolved manually via target or original.